• Skip to primary navigation

 Driving

-The drive from La Fortuna to Arenal Volcano National Park (main lava flow trails) is about 20 minutes.
-You don’t need a 4×4 for Arenal Volcano National Park and you can set your GPS or navigation device destination as “Arenal Volcano National Park Visitor Center” which will lead you to the main parking lot of the lava flow trail sector.
+The drive from La Fortuna to Arenal Volcano National Park (main lava flow trails) is about 30 minutes.
+You don’t need a 4×4 for Arenal Volcano National Park for the visitor center parking lot.
+You can set your GPS or navigation device destination as “Arenal Volcano National Park Visitor Center” which will lead you to the main parking lot of the lava flow trail sector. **Although a 4×4 is not required to get to this parking lot, if you want to drive the “Vehicle Trail”, a 4×4 will then be required.
+If you do not have a 4×4, you can walk the trail.
+More details below.**

 To get to the Peninsula Sector, you need to set your navigation device destination as “Volcan Arenal Sector Peninsula National Park.”
 This will lead you to the office of the Peninsula sector which is in a completely different area than the main visitor center.
-It is about a 30 minute drive from La Fortuna.
+It is about a 35 minute drive from La Fortuna.
+Although this road is not fully paved, a 4×4 is not necessary.

 Public Bus

 Unfortunately there isn’t a bus that goes all the way to either park entrances.
 To get to the main visitor center of the park, the closest the bus can take you is at the intersection off the main road and then you will need to walk or hitch a ride the rest of the way.
-However, this walk will be around 45 minutes or so as it is a couple miles away to the visitor center.
+The walk from this intersection to the visitor center is around 30 minutes (2.1 km or 1.3 miles).
+To get back, you will have to walk back out to this intersection and wait for the bus that goes to La Fortuna.

-This is the same for the peninsula sector, you can ask the bus driver to drop you off near the bridge but you will have to walk about an hour or so to the Peninsula office.
+This is the same for the peninsula sector, you can ask the bus driver to drop you off at the same intersection.
+However, the peninsula trail sector is further away at 4.3 km (2.7 miles) and will take an hour.

 Taxi/Uber

 There are some Ubers in La Fortuna and around the national park.
 For official red taxis, there are many in the main park of La Fortuna.
-It can cost approximately $10-25 USD per way in an official taxi/Uber.
+It can cost approximately $10 USD per way for Uber.
+I saw a couple Ubers nearby last time we were at the national park in August 2024, however, I don’t know how long it will take though, as I only saw 2 nearby.
+I would also recommend to call it from the national park entrance, not the parking lot.

-Arenal Volcano National Park Sectors and Hiking Trails
+Arenal Volcano National Park Volcano Visitor Center Trails

-Follow the Coladas de Lava (Lava flow) trail and you will walk out of the forest and through some lava fields.
-You will come to a clearing of lava rocks where you will get a spectacular view of the volcano.
+After you go up the stairs, you will begin walking through a field of lava rocks.
+After some minutes, you will come to a clearing of lava rocks where you will get a spectacular view of the volcano.
 If it’s a clear day, you can see it in all its glory!
+It took us about 20 minutes to get to this viewpoint.

 Tip: If the volcano is covered in clouds, wait at least 15-20 minutes.
 Right before this photo was taken, the volcano was nowhere to be seen so we waited for 30 minutes and the clouds went away for a few minutes, allowing us to see Volcan Arenal.